-LIGHTING
+LIGHTING INSTRUCTIONS

-- Make sure equipment shutoff valve is fully open. - 3.
-Turn control knob clockwise OFF position. - 4.
-Wait five (5) minutes to clear out any gas.
+- 1. STOP!
+Read the safety information, page 15, column 2. - Make sure equipment shutoff valve is fully open. - 3.
+Turn thermostat control knob clockwise to the OFF position (see Figure 22 or 23 for your model). - 4.
+Wait five minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information, column 1.
-If you don't smell gas, go to the next step. - Turn control knob counterclockwise / to the PILOT position.
-Press in control knob for five (5) seconds (see Figure 21).
+Follow "B" in the safety information, page 15, column 2.
+If you don't smell gas, go to the next step. - 5.
+Turn thermostat control knob counterclockwise to the pilot position.
+Press in thermostat control knob for 5 seconds (see Figure 22 or 23 for your model).

 Note: You may be running this heater for the first time after hooking up to gas supply.
-If so, the control knob may need to be pressed in for 30 seconds or more.
+If so, you may need to press in thermostat control knob for 30 seconds or more.
 This will allow air to bleed from the gas system.

-· If control knob does not pop up when released, contact a qualified service person or gas supplier for repairs.
+- If thermostat control knob does not pop up when released, contact a qualified service person or gas supplier for repairs. - Keep thermostat control knob pressed in while pushing down and releasing the ignitor button.
+This will light pilot.
+If necessary, continue to press ignitor button until pilot lights.